tidepool-org/development/cmd/README.md

 * Install a Service Mesh

-  A service mesh will encrypt inter-service traffic to ensure that Personal Health Information (PHI) is protected in transit from exposure.
+  A service mesh encrypt inter-service traffic to ensure that personal health information (PHI) is protected in transit from exposure to unauthorized parties.

+  You may install a service mesh as follows.

   ```bash
   tpctl mesh
   ```

+  This must be done *before* the next step.

 * Install the Flux GitOps Controller

-  The Flux GitOps controller  watches for changes in the GitHub configuration repo and reflects those changes in your AWS Kubernetes cluster.

-  In addition, the command will install the `tiller` service and will create and install TLS certificates.
+  The Flux GitOps controller keeps your Kubernetes cluster up to date with the contents of the GitHub configuration repo.
+It also keeps your GitHub configuration repo up to date with the latest versions of Docker images of your services that are published in Docker Hub.

+  To install the GitOps operator:

   ```bash
   tpctl flux
   ```

+  In addition, this command will install the `tiller` server (the counterpart to the `Helm` client) and will create and install TLS certificates that are needed to use your `helm` client to communicate with `tiller`.

 ## Advanced Usage
 In addition to the basic commands above, you may:

-* open shell with config repo in current directory.
-Exit shell to commit changes.
+* edit any of file in the configuration repo

+  You may access the GitHub configuration repo using standard Git commands.
+In addition, `tpctl` makes it convenient to clone the repo into a directory for you to make changes.

+  With this command, `tpctl` opens a shell with a clone of th repo in the current directory.
+You may makes changes to that clone as you see fit.
+When you exit the shell, `tpctl` will commit those changes (with your permission) and push them to GitHub.

   ```bash
   tpctl edit_repo
   ```

 * regenerate client certs for Helm to access Tiller

+  If you are managing multiple Kubernetes clusters with a TLS-enabled `tiller`, you will need to switch between TLS certificates.
+You may use this command to change to or regenerate the TLS certificates in you `~/.helm` directory:

   ```bash
   tpctl regenerate_cert
   ```

-* open editor to edit values.yaml file
+* edit your values.yaml file

+  If you need to modify the configuration parameters in the `values.yaml` file, you may do so with standard Git commands to operate on your Git repo.  `tpctl` makes it even easier by checking out the Git repo on your behalf and opening the `vi` editor:

   ```bash
   tpctl edit_values
   ```

 * copy S3 assets to new bucket

+  If you are launching a new cluster, you will need to provide S3 assets for email verification.
+You may copy the standard assets by using this command:

   ```bash
   tpctl copy_assets
   ```

 * migrate secrets from legacy GitHub repo to AWS secrets manager

+  If you are migrating from one of the Tidepool legacy environments, you may migrate the secrets that are used in one of those environments to AWS Secrets Manager and modify your configuration repo to access those secrets:

   ```bash
   tpctl migrate_secrets
   ```

 * generate random secrets and persist into AWS secrets manager

+  If you are creating a new environment, you can generate a new set of secrets and persist those secrets in AWS Secrets Manager and modify your configuration repot to access those secrets:

   ```bash
   tpctl randomize_secrets
   ```

 * read STDIN for plaintext K8s secrets

+  If you have secrets to persist and use in your cluster, such as those provided by a third party vendor, you may upload those secrets to AWS Secrets Manager and update your config repo to access those secrets by providing those secrets (as *plaintext* Kubernetes secrets) via the standard input to `tpctl`:

   ```bash
   tpctl upsert_plaintext_secrets
   ```

 * add system:master USERS to K8s cluster

+  If you have additional `system:master` users to add to your cluster, you may add them to your `values.yaml` file and run this command to install them in your cluster:

   ```bash
   tpctl install_users
   ```

 * copy deploy key from Flux to GitHub config repo

+  If you delete and reinstall Flux manually, it will create a new public key that you must provide to your GitHub repo in order to authenticate
+  Flux and authorize it to modify the repo.
+You do that with:

   ```bash
   tpctl deploy_key
   ```

 * initiate deletion of the AWS EKS cluster

+  If you wish to delete a AWS EKS cluster that you created with `tpctl`, you may do so with:

   ```bash
   tpctl delete_cluster
   ```

+  Note that this only starts the process.
+The command returns *before* the process has completed.

-* await completion of deletion of gthe AWS EKS cluster
+* await completion of deletion of the AWS EKS cluster

+  To await the completion of the deletion of an AWS EKS cluster, you may do this:

   ```bash
   tpctl await_deletion
   ```

 * copy the KUBECONFIG into the local $KUBECONFIG file

+  If you need to regenerate your local ~/.kube/config, you add the credentials of your cluster with:

   ```bash
   tpctl merge_kubeconfig
   ```

 * open the Gloo dashboard

+  We use the Gloo API Gateway.
+If you would like to see the gateways, virtual services, and/or routes that are installed, you may use this command to open up a web page to the Gloo dashboard:

   ```bash
   tpctl gloo_dashboard
   ```

-* open the Linkerd dashboard
+* open the service mesh dashboard

+  If you have installed a service mesh, you may view a dashboard to monitor traffic in a web page:
   ```bash
   tpctl linkerd_dashboard
   ```